GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Abstract

 \section{Abstract}

-This paper presents an enhanced methodology for searching long transient gravitational waves associated with a newborn magnetar using a strongly improved version of the generalized Frequency Hough Transform algorithm, called GFH-v2.
+This paper presents an enhanced methodology for searching long transient gravitational waves associated with a newborn magnetar, with particular focus on the regime in which the early spin-down is dominated by gravitational-wave emission.
+The analysis is performed using a strongly improved version of the generalized Frequency Hough Transform algorithm, called GFH-v2.
 We describe the main developments introduced relative to the original implementation and outline the optimized parameter-space selection used in the search.
-We then compute the theoretical sensitivity of the method and compare it with an empirical sensitivity estimate obtained by injecting simulated signals into LIGO–Virgo–KAGRA O4a data.
+We then compute the theoretical sensitivity of the method and compare it with an empirical sensitivity estimate obtained by injecting simulated signals into LIGO-Virgo-KAGRA O4a data.
 The updated framework achieves improved sensitivity and computational performance.
 These results provide a robust basis for future directed searches for long-transient gravitational-wave signals from core-collapse supernovae and other transient events in current and upcoming observing runs.